 the capacity to have positive and negative experiences, such as feeling pleasure and pain

-Humans and most other animals are sentient.
+Humans and many other animals are sentient.
 Things like rocks and rivers are not sentient.
 Neither are abstract ideas, or entities that are merely classifications or groupings, such as species.
-Sentience is a very basic capacity, and is related to the functioning of a nervous system (or something similar).
+Sentience is a very basic capacity, which appears when a being possesses any kind of experience.
 Whether or not a being is sentient is not related to how intelligent they are.
 Beings with greater intelligence may be able to feel more forms of suffering, such as psychological suffering, but complex intelligence is not required for sentience.
 Psychological experiences are more complex, but not necessarily more intense than physical ones.

 discrimination against those who don’t belong to a particular species